bgrabber/lits/practice3/acceptance.md

 ##Congratulations##

-Yo've finished that hard and cumbersome path that should have taught you basics of Hbase, Solr indexing and slight MapReduce and Spark.
+You've finished that hard and cumbersome path that should have taught you basics of Hbase, Solr indexing and slight MapReduce and Spark.
 Hope practice was not that bad.
 And you enjoyed it somewhat.
 Thanks.

 Marian